HarshitBhavirisetty/HarshitBhavirisetty/README.md

-- 🔭 I’m currently working on CAPSTONE [Facial reorganization in motion](https://github.com/vishnuvardhankoyya/CCTV_Facial-Recognization-In-Motion)
+- 🔭 I’m currently working on CAPSTONE